Snowplant

 The Administrative Units

-The Western Flank is administered by a series of National Forests.
+The Western Flank of the Sierra between Tahoe to Yosemite is administered by a series of National Forests.
 The Lake Tahoe Basin Management Unit administers the whole Lake Tahoe Basin.
 South of the Tahoe Basin from Carson Pass to Camp Irene the El Dorado National Forest administers the Western Flank of the Mokelumne Wilderness, while the Eastern side of the Mokelumne Wilderness sits within the Toiyabe NF.

 The Carson-Iceberg Wilderness spans both flanks of the Sierra Crest South of Highway 4 down to Highway 108.
 Again, the Eastern Flank is administered by the Toiyabe NF, while its Western Flank is part of the Stanislaus NF.